Who We Are

 Here is an overview of our properties:

 Verywell: The Verywell family of brands, including Verywell Health, Verywell Fit, Verywell Family, and Verywell Mind, take a human approach to health and wellness content and are a welcome alternative to hyper-clinical health sites.
-Nearly 30 million people use Verywell sites each month to feel better and be healthier.
+More than 38 million people use Verywell sites each month to feel better and be healthier.

 Investopedia: Investopedia helps investors understand financial concepts, improve investing skills, and learn how to manage their money.
-Investopedia reaches over 16 million people each month.
+Investopedia reaches 20 million people each month.

 The Balance: The Balance family of brands, including The Balance, The Balance Careers, and The Balance Small Business, deliver clear, practical, and straightforward personal financial advice to nearly 12 million people each month.